 The recent data leaks from Facebook and a number of other major internet companies have shaken up a lot of people into taking their privacy more seriously.
-I have myself decided to get rid of my social media accounts, replacing them with services that are better aligned with my values.
+I have myself decided to get rid of most of my social media accounts, replacing them with services that are better aligned with my values.
 I have also decided to refrain from using my personal name on sites that can be indexed, using an alias instead.
 While I understand that this may sound excessive, personal experiences with profiling have convinced me that this is the right thing to do.

 I am sure that I am not alone in this boat and that many others are looking into keeping their personal presence on the internet to a minimum.
 I can also imagine how, for some people, the idea of completely disappearing from the internet may be appealing.
 This will not be the focus of this guide, however, as I am sure few of my readers could imagine living their lives without the internet.
 Instead, the focus will be on disappearing from the public internet or, in other words, become very hard to track.

 Our strategy will revolve around three pillars: tracking, discoverability and behaviour.

 The first pillar, tracking, is an easy one.
 Any time you perform an action online, you should assume that some data about it has been recorded somewhere.
 Why the data is recorded is not the problem as 99% of the time it is for perfectly legitimate reasons such as analytics or security.
 Who recorded it and where it is stored is the problem.
 Indeed, many will be surprised to learn that few websites, apps and internet-connected services actually record and interpret tracking data in-house.
 Instead, most rely on services from the likes of Facebook and Google.